 Minerals and Vitamins for Eyes

 Vitamins are more important than most people realize, and in fact few of your body's functions are unaffected by your vitamin consumption.
 Many vitamins play an essential role in vision and eye care.
-Vitamins can help to prevent or treat eye conditions such as macular degeneration, glaucoma, and cataracts, as well as maintain your current eyesight abilities and also improve eyesight.
+Eye Vitamins can help to prevent or treat eye conditions such as macular degeneration, glaucoma, and cataracts, as well as maintain your current eyesight abilities and also sometimes vitamins for eyes can help to improve eyesight.

 One of the most important vitamins for eyes is Vitamin C. It provides protection against UV light.
 Though most people forget that sunlight hits their eyes as well as their skin, this sunlight can damage your eyesight over time.
 Vitamin C is also believed to help fight some forms of eye inflammation.